RandomSearch18/a-level-project/docs/readme.md

 - Because `highway=path` is used in the same way as `highway=footway` sometimes, I will need to make sure that any logic specific to `highway=footway` is also applied to `highway=path` ways

 [^uk-path-tagging]: "Paths kept mainly by the fact of people walking on them or paths that are only minimally constructed are usually tagged as highway=path. [...]
 However, in some countries like the UK or others, this distinction does not hold and highway=footway can be used for these too.", [Tag:highway=footway](https://wiki.openstreetmap.org/wiki/Tag:highway%3Dfootway), OSM Wiki, accessed 2025-01-01

+##### Other routable features

+Some features don't fall under any of the tags for `highway=*` features examined above, but can still be walked along by pedestrians and therefore are still a good idea to be considered routable.

+- `highway=emergency_bay`
+  - This corresponds to Emergency Refuge Areas (on motorways) in the UK
+  - They are only for emergency use, and I can't imagine them being used by pedestrians in day-to-day life
+  - However, if a user is in an emergency situation, it they might have to slightly walk along the emergency bay
+  - ~~They are similar to lay-bys but should have a higher weight as they are only for emergencies~~
+  - I have checked the usage of the tag in the UK using Overpass Turbo, and have noticed that the tag does not get used as a line representing the path of the emergency bay (because there is no physical separation between the bay and the road), and instead is either mapped as a node (which is correct but doesn't add anything to the routing graph), or incorrectly as an area (which isn't useful for routing either).
+Therefore, I will ignore this tag.

 #### Sprint 2 modules